hdngr/sriracha/README.md

 ...

 ## Contributing
-Contributing is anything from filing bugs, to requesting new features and identifying what layer to expose to other users for customization, to building features and their tests.
+Contributing is anything from filing bugs, to requesting new features, to building features and their tests.
 Here's how to use this repo:

 ```
 # fork this repo